-Westlaw’s Drafting Assistant, formerly WestCheck, is a web-based, automated citation-checking service which automatically extracts citations from documents and verifies them using the KeyCite citator service.
+Westlaw’s Drafting Assistant (formerly WestCheck), is a web-based, automated citation-checking service that automatically extracts citations from documents and verifies them using the KeyCite citator service.

-Student accounts.
-Westlaw accounts are distributed to new students at the beginning of the fall semester.
-Returning students should continue using their Westlaw accounts from last year.
-Please stop by the Reference Desk located just off the reading room on the fourth floor of Langdell Hall if you have not received your account.
+Westlaw registration codes are distributed to new students at the beginning of the fall semester.
+Returning students should continue using their Westlaw accounts from the previous year.
+Please stop by or contact the Reference Desk (617-495-4516) if you have not received or cannot find this information.

-Faculty, Visiting Faculty & Staff accounts.
-Law school faculty including visiting faculty and law school staff may request a Westlaw account by emailing the Reference Desk using their HLS email account.
-Please include your full name and position in the text of your message.
+HLS faculty (including visiting faculty) and HLS staff may request a Westlaw account by emailing the Reference Desk from their HLS email account.
+Please include your full name and current position in the text of your message.

-- Name, Harvard ID, campus or home mail address, telephone number, HLS email address (if you do not have an HLS email account, please explain why)
+- Name, telephone number, HLS email address (if you do not have an HLS email account, please explain why)

 - Position at HLS (Visiting Scholar, Visiting Researcher, Fellow, Cross-enrolled Student, Faculty Research Assistant, etc.)

-- If you are a research assistant for an HLS faculty member but you are not an HLS student, which HLS faculty member is employing you?
-If you are a cross-enrolled student, what HLS course are you taking?
+- If you are a research assistant for an HLS faculty member but you are not currently an HLS student or staff, please identify the HLS faculty member for whom you work.
+If you are a cross-enrolled student, please identify the HLS course in which you are enrolled.

 Please be sure to register your new Westlaw account.
-During registration you will have the opportunity to create your Westlaw OnePass account.
+As part of registration, you will have the opportunity to create your Westlaw OnePass account.

 The Library sponsors Westlaw introductory, refresher and advanced training sessions throughout the academic year for students who would like hands-on instruction.
-The sessions are taught by our Westlaw account representatives.
-All sessions are held in the Langdell Computer Classroom (L233) located on two north.
-Session dates, times and sign-ups are available at the HLS Library Legal Research Training Calendar.
+The sessions are taught by Westlaw representatives.
+Session dates, times, locations, and sign-ups are available at the HLS Library’s Legal Research Training Calendar.

-Our Westlaw account representative is: Mark Frongillo, email@example.com
+Our Westlaw Account Manager is: Mark Frongillo, email@example.com